InderdeepBajwa/gitid/README.md

 GitID is a convenient command-line interface (CLI) that allows you seamlessly manage and switch between multiple git SSH identities on a single user account.

+**Caution:** While this program works well, it is still work in progress.
+I recommend backing up your ~/.ssh directory before using this.

 ## Installation

 ```